JinPengGeng/vue-flow/README.md

 ## Info

-Lightweight process design and screen rendering based on vue3.
+Lightweight process design and page rendering based on vue3.
 Complete core resources from real commercial projects.

 Ideal for businesses that require process design in the system.